ewfruitcake/burgerpricing/README.md

 ## Introduction, justification and central topics

 Price sensitivity is a great topic of interest in product pricing decisions.
 When price elasticity of certain products can be estimated accurately, optimal prices will maximize profit margins at the right level of demand.
 Price optimization is critical to businesses in the North American fast-food restaurant industry, an industry where profit margins are tight, and fast-food options are ubiquitous.

 The application of data mining could help a restaurant chain evaluate when to prepare promotional offers during the year and for which items.
-Data mining can be used to better optimize pricing for menu items.
+Time of year is an important driving factor that influences many price optimization decisions.
-Knowledge discovery will uncover patterns surrounding how certain beverages are performing and why.
+Knowledge discovery aims uncover patterns surrounding how certain beverages are performing, why and when.
 The results should aid in business decisions such as beverage menu changes, including beverage menu expansion or the removal of beverage items.
 Hence, the topics of **data mining** and **knowledge discovery** are the central themes of this research project on the burger menu dataset.